bmiraguru/Succession-planning-analysis-using-DAX-and-Power-BI/README.md

 **Monitor and Adjust Engagement Strategies: **Address the engagement dip in 2023 by refining current initiatives and ensuring ongoing improvement.

+Additionallly, the training programs would need a closer look since the avg performance rating of trained employees are lesser than that of the non - trained ones.

 These actions can strengthen succession planning and improve long-term performance across the board.